-We are excited about this new technology, but we know that you, our consumer-members, may have questions about the new meter that will be installed at your location over the course of the next year.
+We are excited about our 2nd generation AMI System, but we know that you, our consumer-members, may have questions about it.
 We have compiled the information below to answer some questions you may have, but please feel free to call our office at any time.

 Frequently Asked Questions: